- Brand Positioning

 "Financial services, and online brokerage in particular, can be a pretty cookie-cutter business.
 One of our goals is to change that.
 We're a pretty creative, forward-thinking company so we like creative thinkers who can make the business case for their ideas.

 We interviewed six agencies and conducted one unproductive branding exercise with a local firm before beginning work with Tungsten.
 After talking extensively with Phil regarding their approach, we were confident Tungsten would deliver the distinctive brand elements we sought.

 After stating our vision, we let Tungsten do their thing.
 And part of their thing is keeping the client deeply engaged.
-Tungten’s process required us to consider how different brands fit not only within what we wanted to communicate but how as well.
+Tungsten’s process required us to consider how different brands fit not only within what we wanted to communicate but how as well.

 Tungsten didn’t just give us a great name, they helped us realize what we’re all about."